EzraHertzberg/Console-Snake/README.md

 # Python-Console-Snake
 A console-based snake game programmed in Python.
 Yes, you heard me right, this game is entirely playable in the console.
-The Python code uses no external libraries.
+Wow

 <br>
 Requirements: